Constraints on Axion-like Particles from the Observation of GRB 221009A by LHAASO: method

-where $\mathcal{L}_0$ represents the best-fit likelihood value under the null hypothesis, which assumes no ALP-photon oscillation effect, and $\mathcal{L}_1$ corresponds to the best-fit likelihood value under the alternative hypothesis including the ALP effect with the parameters $m_a$ and $g_{a\gamma}$.
-Due to the non-linear impact of the ALP parameters on the photon spectrum, the application of Wilks' theorem \cite{wilk} would not be suitable in this scenario \cite{Fermi-LAT:2016nkz}.
-The distribution of TS value could not be well described with a $\chi^2$ distribution.
-Therefore, in order to obtain a realistic TS distribution, the Monte Carlo simulations are needed.
+where $\mathcal{L}_0$ represents the maximum value of the likelihood function under the null hypothesis without the ALP-photon oscillation effect, and $\mathcal{L}_1$ represents the maximum value of the likelihood under the alternative hypothesis, including ALP-photon oscillation effect with the two parameters $m_a$ and $g_{a\gamma}$.
+Here, $(\hat{F_0}, \hat{\Gamma}, \hat{b})$ and $(\doublehat{F_0}, \doublehat{\Gamma}, \doublehat{b})$ denote the best-fit values of the parameters of the intrinsic spectrum, under the null and alternative hypotheses, respectively.
+Due to the non-linear impact of the ALP parameters on the photon spectrum, Wilks' theorem \cite{wilk} is not applicable in this scenario \cite{Fermi-LAT:2016nkz}.
+Consequently, the distribution of TS value can not be well described by a $\chi^2$ distribution.
+Therefore, in order to derive constraints on the ALP parameters in this case, Monte Carlo simulations are necessary.

-In this study, we employ the ${\rm CL_s}$ method \cite{Read:2002hq_cls} to set constraints on the ALP parameters, following the same procedure described in Ref.~\cite{Gao:2023dvn}.
-For each scanned parameter point in the $(m_a, g_{a\gamma})$ plane, we use a simple Gaussian sampling method to generate two mock data sets: one under the null hypothesis and the other under the alternative hypothesis.
-Each data set consists of 1000 generated spectra.
-For each parameter point, we can obtain two TS distributions $\rm \{TS\}_{b}$ and $\rm \{TS\}_{s+b}$ with these two data sets.
-The $\rm CL_s$ value is defined as
+In this study, we employ the ${\rm CL_s}$ method \cite{Read:2002hq_cls}, which is widely used in high energy experiments, to set constraints on the ALP parameters, following the same procedure described in Ref.~\cite{Gao:2023dvn}.
+Within the $(m_a, g_{a\gamma})$ parameter space, we perform a scan of numerous parameter points.
+For each parameter point, we evaluate whether it has been excluded by the LHAASO observation.